v3io/helm-charts/stable/tsdb-functions/README.md

 # TSDB functions Chart

-TSDB functions is a set of functions demonstrating working with Iguazio's time sereis database
+TSDB functions is a set of functions demonstrating working with Iguazio's time series database

 ## Chart Details